AKSW/docs.ontowiki.net/GetOntowikiUsers.md

 ## Installation for Users

 As a non-developer there a three ways to install OntoWiki (Developers look [here](SetupDevelopers)).

-For Windows user we suggest to install via archive
+_For Windows user we suggest to install via an archive._

 ### via archive
 if you want the latest official release of OntoWiki, download the